TeamStroll/docs/versionControl/git.md

 Pull the current work on the cloud `git pull [branch-url]`

 > Pulling and merging tends to be much easier on using a graphical interface for resolving merge conflicts.
 We make use of [SourceTree](https://www.atlassian.com/software/sourcetree)

+Also, it is a good idea to set up aliases for these.
+For example, in my bash_profile, I set up an alias `gpo` for `git push -u origin master` - this saves typing.
+You can see some of mine [here](https://github.com/keldonia/Dotfiles).